Adivi Sesh: Career

 Sesh debuted as an actor in the film Sontham (2002) in a small guest appearance.
 He debuted as a director and writer in the 2010 film Karma, which also starred Jade Tailor and Sher Ali.
 Sesh's portrayal of Dev, a person who can fore-see events mere seconds before they happen, was well appreciated.
 Rediff praised his performance stating "As far as acting goes, Sesh Adivi does a good job.
 With an 'angelic' face he is an apt choice to play enigmatic Dev.
 His scripting skills also deserve mention.
 He may have chosen an unconventional path and a novel theme but he has tried to infuse something new in Telugu cinema."

-In 2011, Sesh appeared in Vishnuvardhan's Panjaa, which starred Pawan Kalyan, Sarah Jane Dias, Anjali Lavania and Jackie Shroff in the lead.
-In this film, Sesh portrayed the role of Munna, an NRI who is a wealthy spoiled brat and a very dangerous person to those around him.
+In 2011, Sesh appeared in Vishnuvardhan's Panjaa.
+In this film, Sesh portrayed the role of Munna, an NRI who is a wealthy spoiled brat and a dangerous person to those around him.
 This also marked his debut as a villain.
 His performance was highly appreciated by critics.
 Rediff said of his performance, "Sesh Adivi is worth watching for his 'maniacal' performance which is just the opposite of what he did in Karma, his directorial and acting debut."
 CineGoer.com also praised his performance, saying "Sesh's Karma changes for the good with this film and he is quite a revelation."
-After this he did movie called Balupu as villain.
-Then he did movie called Kiss in his direction, the only disaster in his career until now.
-He did supporting role in Run Raja Run after this he started doing leads again in Ladies & Gentlemen and Dongaata in 2015 then he appeared in S. S. Rajamouli's epic drama Baahubali: The Beginning.
+After this, he acted in the movie Balupu as a villain.
+Following this, he starred in and directed the film Kiss, the only critical flop in his career up to that point.
+He then did a supporting role in the hit Run Raja Run.
+After this, he played lead again in Ladies & Gentlemen and Dongaata in 2015.
+He then appeared in a supporting role in S. S. Rajamouli's epic drama Baahubali: The Beginning.

-In 2016 Sesh appeared in Kshanam story and screen play written by him along with Ravikanth Perepu director of the film.
+In 2016, Sesh starred in Kshanam, the story and screenplay of which was written by him along with Ravikanth Perepu, the director of the film.
 With this film, Sesh got the attention from the audience and industry.
-After Kshanam he rejected more than 50 scripts that offered him the lead role.
-Then he appeared as cameo in Size Zero and Oopiri.
-He appeared in Ami Thumi comedy film, which was directed by Mohanakrishna Indraganti.
-His next film, Goodachari, an action thriller released on 3 August 2018 to positive reviews and became a super hit and closed on 6 September at the box office, 33 days after release.
+After Kshanam, he rejected more than 50 scripts that offered him the lead role.
+He then appeared in a cameo role in Size Zero and the Karthi starrer Oopiri.
+Around then, he appeared in Ami Thumi, a comedy film directed by Mohanakrishna Indraganti.
+His next film, Goodachari, an action thriller released on 3 August 2018 to positive reviews and became a super hit, and closed on 6 September at the box office 33 days after release.
 The film was written by him and directed by Sashi Kiran Tikka.
-He next had a special appearance in Oh!
+He next did a special appearance in Oh!
 Baby, starring Samantha Akkineni.
-His next film was the 2019 suspense thriller Evaru, written and directed by Venkat Ramji, which was released on 15 August, open to positive reviews, and went on to become a hit film, running for more than 4 weeks in the theatres.
+Following this was the suspense thriller Evaru, written and directed by Venkat Ramji.
+It released on 15 August 2019 to positive reviews, and went on to become a hit running for more than 4 weeks in theatres.